Lattice 3-polytopes with few lattice points: A structure theorem for 3 -polytopes of size five

-The image $\Lambda$ of the lattice $\Z^3$ by this transformation is clearly a superlattice of $\Z^3$ of index $q$.
-Since $T$ has width one with respect to the edges $(0,0,0)(1,0,0)$ and $(0,0,1)(p,q,1)$, we have that $T_0$ has width one with respect to the functional $x+y$ in the lattice $\Lambda$.
-In other words:
+Since $T(p,q)$ has width one with respect to the functional $z$ in the integer lattice, $T_0$ has width one with respect to the functional $x+y$ in the lattice $\Lambda(p,q)$.
+This implies that all lattice points of $\Lambda(p,q)$ lie in the family of integer lattice planes $\{(x,y,z) : x+y\in \Z\}$.
+This suggests we consider the following rectangle, which is a fundamental rectangle of $\Lambda(p,q) \cap \{x+y =0\}$: